 Efficacy across different groups

-A consistently high efficacy of over 92% was observed in the clinical trials across age, sex, race, ethnicity and people with underlying medical conditions.
+A consistently high efficacy (between 90 and 100 percent) was observed in the clinical trials across age groups, sex, race, ethnicity and people with underlying medical conditions.

-This means after getting the Pfizer vaccine, more than 9 out of 10 people are protected against COVID-19 regardless of their age, health status or ethnic group.
+This means after getting two doses of the Pfizer vaccine, more than 9 out of 10 people are protected against COVID-19 regardless of their age, health status or ethnic group.

 To understand the long-term efficacy and safety of the vaccine, participants in the clinical trials are being tracked for another two years after their second dose of the Pfizer vaccine.